Apply for a foreign exchange

 - Bilateral agreements: studies in any subject at higher education institutions outside Europe.

-To be eligible for exchange studies, you must:
+To be eligible for an exchange through Södertörn University’s exchange agreements, you must:

-- have at least 22.5 credits from Södertörn University documented in Ladok by the application deadline.
+- Have at least 22.5 credits from Södertörn University reporter in Ladok on the deadline for applications for exchange studies.

-- have completed at least 60 credits at Södertörn University on your departure.
+- By the start of the exchange period, have completed at least two semesters (60 credits) at Södertörn University

-- be able to transfer the credits from your exchange courses to your degree programme.
+- Be able to transfer the credits from the exchange courses to your programme at Södertörn University.

 How do I apply?